-1. In developing this plan, briefly describe Teams (leadership team, YMCA meetings school council, admin team, MTSS how the school sought advice from team, attendance team, and parent involvement meetings) comprised of a individuals (teachers, staff, other school diverse group of stakeholders met and discussed overarching needs, goals and leaders, paraprofessionals, specialized priorities.
-These meetings were comprised of teachers, parents, administrators, instructional support personnel, parents, support staff and community sponsors. community partners, and other stakeholders).
+1. In developing this plan, briefly describe A team of teachers, administrators and support staff (Instructional

+how the school sought advice from Specialist, MTSS Facilitator) met to discuss overarching needs and

+individuals (teachers, staff, other school priorities.

+leaders, paraprofessionals, specialized

+instructional support personnel, parents,

+community partners, and other

+stakeholders).

-2. Describe how the school will ensure that Thoughtful master scheduling has taken into account this demographic of low-income and minority children enrolled students.
-Intentional steps were taken and action steps will support these in the Title I school are not served at demographics. disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
+2. Describe how the school will ensure Thoughtful master scheduling has taken into account this demographic that low-income and minority children of students.
+Intentional steps were taken and action steps will support enrolled in the Title I school are not these demographics.
+Funds will be spent to support students through served at disproportionate rates by resources (agendas).
+New teacher academy, intentional hiring of highly ineffective, out-of-field, or inexperienced qualified teachers, providing resources to waiver teachers to help them teachers. obtain certification.